 Wildlife Safety on the Trails

-You may spot critters like squirrels, chipmunks, and rabbits who pose little to no threat and are quick to scamper off at the sight of humans.
-Rarely, you may spot other wildlife like bears, mountain lions, and rattlesnakes who are equally averse to humans but can pose a danger if threatened or afraid.
+You may spot critters like squirrels, chipmunks, and rabbits who pose little to no threat and are quick to scamper off at the sight of us humans.
+Rarely, you may spot other wildlife like bears, mountain lions, and rattlesnakes who are equally averse to humans but can pose a real danger if threatened or afraid.

-Please remember these rules when in wilderness areas:
+Remember these rules when enjoying wilderness areas:

-- Do Not Ever Approach Wild Animals (or allow children to chase smaller creatures like rabbits, birds, etc.)
+- Do Not Approach Wild Animals (or allow children to chase smaller creatures like rabbits, birds, etc.)

 - Do Not Hike/Bike/Camp Alone (especially at night)